Construction

 Training

 During her training period, Razorback ran aground in the late evening of 23 May 1944 at Race Rock Light outside New London submarine base.
 Initial attempts to free her failed, and ultimately Razorback would be forced to unload gun ammunition and torpedoes from the forward torpedo room.
 Following a short drydocking period (27 May – 04 June), Razorback resumed her training regimen.
 CDR Roy S. Benson relieved LCDR Bontier as Commanding Officer on 05 June 1944.
-(LCDR Bontier would go on to commmand USS Seawolf (SS-197), which was probably sunk by U.S. forces on 03 October 1944.)
+(LCDR Bontier would go on to command USS Seawolf (SS 197), which was probably sunk by U.S. forces on 03 October 1944.)

 World War II Service